HOW TO LAUNCH AN EDTECH COMPANY?

 There are many untapped opportunities in the EdTech business, which is far from being overloaded.

-Keep reading if you've chosen to set your doubts aside and try to figure out how to start EdTech company.
+Keep reading if you've chosen to set your doubts aside and try to figure out how to start an EdTech company.

 If you're an entrepreneur, making money is your first priority while launching an EdTech business.
 An existing IT company or software house may create an EdTech startup for a variety of reasons, aside from business.